-Troubling scalenes can give you pain in a lot of body regions – from the front and back of your arms, over to your chest to your upper back –.
+Tense scalenes can trigger pain in many body regions – from the front and back of your arms, to your chest and to your upper back –.

-Treatment of this muscle group can be demanding because they are pretty difficult to feel and massage.
+Treating this muscle group can be demanding as they are difficult to feel and massage.

-The deeper the red in the pictures below, the more common it is to experience pain in those areas, when trigger points are troubling these neck muscles.
+The deeper the red in the pictures, the more common it is to experience pain in the respective area, when trigger points are active.

 Compared to the diversity of pain patterns these muscles can create, there are not too many movements that may be impaired or painful when they are too tight or contain tender or trigger points.

 The only ones I read about were a minimal limitation of neck rotation and some stiffness of your fingers on the same side.

 When both sides of these muscles contract, they flex the neck.
 Contraction of just one side leads to a lateral flexion of the neck to the same side.